 There’s no town, nor are there hotels or restaurants.
 Just dinosaur fossil-bearing badlands and dramatic scenery.
 The ultimate experience is a night spent in the park’s campground, which is set amidst the badlands.

-The next day, take a guided tour into the preserve (it’s the only way you can enter).
+The next day, take a guided tour of the preserve (it’s the only way you can enter).
 There are different choices, but one is aimed specifically at kids and includes various hands-on activities set in the badlands.

-On the tour we found several small dino fossils along the trail.
+On the tour, we found several small dino fossils along the trail.
 Just note that it’s illegal to take one home.
 But the real highlight came when we to a massive hadrosaur leg bone still half buried in the ground!

 6. Spotting moving dinos at Jurassic Forest – Edmonton

 Before we leave the topic of dinosaurs, there’s one more must-visit.
 Jurassic Forest, which is 45 minutes outside of Edmonton, features several dozen moving and roaring dinosaurs in a natural forest setting.